ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics action create`
 {: #schematics-create-action}

-Create an {{site.data.keyword.bplong_notm}} action to run on a single target or groups of target hosts, roles, policies, or steps to deploy your resources in the target hosts.
-You can run the {{site.data.keyword.cloud_notm}} resources the order in which you want to execute them.
-For sample templates, see {{site.data.keyword.cloud_notm}} Automation [templates](https://github.com/Cloud-Schematics).
-You can create an action by using `payload file` method or `interactive mode` by using the supported flags.
+Create an {{site.data.keyword.bplong_notm}} action to run an Ansible playbook on a single target or a group of target hosts to perform cloud operations or install software.
+To try out this capability or to get started, use one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
+You can create an action by using a payload file or the command's interactive mode.

-For more information, about the Schematics action state, see [Schematics action state diagram](/docs/schematics?topic=schematics-action-setup#action-state-diagram).
 {: shortdesc}

-You cannot update the location and region once an action is created.
-Also, make sure your IP addresses are in the [allowlist](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).
-{: important}

 **Syntax**